Users - Nontaxable Uses - Filing Claims for Refund

 The most common nontaxable uses of tax-paid diesel fuel include operating:

-- Stationary equipment other than vehicles
+- Stationary equipment

 - Vessels or watercraft